Unlock the Fountain of Youth: Build Lean Muscle for Lifelong Health

 Adequate protein intake provides the necessary amino acids needed for muscle repair, growth, and recovery.

-It also helps prevent muscle breakdown, especially during or stress.
+It also helps prevent muscle breakdown, especially during physical activity or stress.

 Research has shown that individuals who consume higher amounts of protein have better muscle strength and function, as well as improved body composition.